caltechlibrary/newt/newt-presentation.md

     - pick the right abstractions
     - pick the right division of responsibilities
     - solve the problem in the desired scope
-- To do that
-	- Avoid obfuscation
+    - Avoid obfuscation and duplication
     - Avoid magical capabilities
     - Write less code, read less code

 # Why?

-> Human time in Libraries, Archives and Museums is a scarce resource
+> Human time in is a scarce resource

 # How minimal can we go?